giulianopz/lfcs/domains/2-operation-of-running-systems/q.md

 sudo apt install mongodb-org
 ```

-For example, to add the a PPA repo (e.g. Jonathon F’s PPA which provides FFmpeg version 4.x) you would run:
+For example, to add the a PPA repo (e.g. Jonathon F's PPA which provides FFmpeg version 4.x) you would run:
 ```
 sudo add-apt-repository ppa:jonathonf/ffmpeg-4`
 # the PPA repository public key will be automatically downloaded and registered